LizGoro90/db-tour/tutorials/queries/03/README.md

 # Query Large Data Sets

-Suppose that you have a very large dataset and that mapping all matching items into an slice is impractical for memory and performance reasons.
+If you're working with significantly large data sets, copying all matching items into a slice might be impractical for memory and performance reasons.

 The `Next` method allows items on a `db.Result` to be mapped one by one: